 When considering the complexity of an object, one may think of said object as simple if it can be described in a few words.
 One can, for example, describe a string of a million alternating zeros and ones 01010101... as ``A million times 01'' and say that the string is simple given its short description.
 However, it is fair to point out that the description of something is highly dependent on the choice of language.
 The strings a language can compress depend on the language used, since any string (even a random-looking one) can be encoded using a one-word long description by mapping it onto any word of a suitable language.
-A language can always be tailor-made to describe any given object by using something that describes said object in a very simple way.
-Due to these difficulties it wasn't until the arrival on the scene of the theory of computation, and the precise definition of a computing machine by Alan Turing \cite{Turing36}, that the theory of algorithmic information found a formal framework on which it could build a definition of complexity and randomness.
+A language can always be tailor-made to describe any given object by using something that describes the object in a very simple way.
+Due to these difficulties it was not until the arrival of the theory of computation, and the precise definition of a computing machine by Alan Turing \cite{Turing36}, that the theory of algorithmic information found a formal framework on which it could build a definition of complexity and randomness.

-Today, the Turing machine model represents the basic framework underlying most, if not all concepts in computer science, including the definition of algorithmic randomness.
+Today, the Turing machine model represents the basic framework underlying most concepts in computer science, including the definition of algorithmic randomness.
 A Turing machine (henceforth TM) is an abstract model of a digital computer formalizing and defining the idea of mechanical calculation.